Major information for current students

-Degree: The official degree is a Bachelor of Arts or Bachelor of Science in Communication.
+The official degree is a Bachelor of Arts or Bachelor of Science in Communication.
 A student’s diploma and official transcript will read “Communication”.

 Please note that sequences are not emphases and do not print on diplomas or transcripts.

-Major/Sequence Requirements: Each sequence is 14 Communication courses and all 14 Communication courses must be passed with a ‘C’ or better.
+Each sequence is 14 Communication courses and all 14 Communication courses must be passed with a ‘C’ or better.

 Students must complete a total of 122 credit hours to earn their Bachelor’s degree.
 40 of those credit hours must be upper division (3000-level or higher).
 Students may need to complete additional courses outside of general education and major requirements in order to meet total required hours.

-MAJOR REQUIREMENTS (Please select your Catalog Year Below)
+Printable Major Requirements (Please select your Catalog Year Below)

 Important Notice: At the beginning of each academic year (in the fall) major requirements are subject to change.
-Students that have declared the major prior to Fall 2017 are not subject to the new requirements.
-Please see the Major Requirements section below for your requirements.

 How to find your catalog year: CIS >> Student Profile >> Catalog year located under your Declared Communication Major.